 If you wait a long time after your accident to get care, it becomes easier for the other side to argue your injuries were caused elsewhere.

-For example, if you get in a crash but wait three weeks to seek treatment, the other party can suggest you were injured on the job, at home, in another accident, etc.
+For example, if you get in a crash but wait three weeks to seek treatment, the other party can suggest you were injured on the job, at home, in another accident, or that your injury was a pre-existing condition.

 If you wait to get professional medical treatment for your injuries, you cannot know what your settlement is worth.
 The insurance adjusters will try to push you through quickly, pressuring you to take a lowball offer.